Mobile menu

 • From 2011-2014, Beyond Celiac spearheaded a study with a grant from the FDA demonstrating that gluten in medications is a significant issue for the celiac disease community that needs to be addressed, and launched the GREAT Pharmacists training program.
 Read more about the study here.

 • In late 2017, the FDA released draft guidelines for labeling gluten in medications.
 While the efforts were a start, the action was not enough.
 The FDA accepted comments about the guidelines through February 12, 2018.
 Beyond Celiac officially responded and worked with the celiac disease community to get the most responses we could on the draft.
 Click here to read the letter we wrote to the FDA regarding their draft for our community members to send.
-We asked our community to send it in response during the open comment period.
+We asked our community to send it in during the open comment period.
 Over 800 comments were received.

-Frequently Asked Questions about Gluten in Medications
+FAQs about Gluten in Medications

-Q: How likely is it that a prescription or over the counter drug has gluten in its inactive ingredients?
+How likely is it that a prescription or over the counter drug has gluten in its inactive ingredients?

-A: Few medications contain gluten, but every oral medication must be checked to make sure it is gluten-free, since current labeling regulations do not require gluten to be labeled in medications.
 It is important to remember that generic and brand name products containing the same active drug may contain different inactive ingredients.
 The source of these ingredients can be changed at any time without notice from the manufacturer.
 It also should be verified that the manufacturer has taken proper steps to avoid cross-contact from gluten-containing products.

 The following inactive ingredients are considered “red flags,” as they may be sourced from wheat, barley or rye.
 The presence of red-flag ingredients indicates that there is a need for additional investigation to determine if the drug’s ingredients were derived from gluten: